apple-fritter/scrimshaw/README.md

 By offering efficient log file parsing, targeted message extraction and output generation, Scrimshaw sets the stage for future advancements in IRC log analysis and data extraction, and serves as a foundational project in the Driftwood ecosystem, paving the way for further developments and standardization efforts in the realm of IRC log processing.

+---

+> See also: [Digits](https://github.com/apple-fritter/digits) ensures your data is ready for further analysis, machine learning tasks, or natural language processing (NLP) applications; It is a powerful tool designed to clean and preprocess plaintext files; Remove non-numeric/alphabetic/punctuational characters, with the ability to collapse repeated punctuational and whitespace characters.

+---

 ## Index

 - [Requirements](#requirements)